blndev/AI-Anime-Maker/README.md

 # you can define your own style or selected e.g. from here: https://huggingface.co/spaces/gradio/theme-gallery
 theme=allenai/gradio-theme

-# true = Enables the slider to modify strengths in the UI.
+# true=enables the slider to modify strengths in the UI
 show_strength=false

-# true = Enables the slider to modify steps in the UI.
+# true=enables the slider to modify steps in the UI
 show_steps=false

 [Styles]